stealth/pam_schroedinger/README.md

 than a sleep-based delay hardcoded in the authentication mechanism, as used today in _su_ or _sudo_ for example.
-The attacker will see no delay in his attack, but he will not see which login tokens succeeds, even if he tried the right one.
+The attacker will see no delay in his attack, but he will not see which login token succeeds, even if he tried the right one.
 So there is some uncertainty added to the login process so attackers can never be sure the cat is dead or alive.